alexjj/Old-alexjj.com/content/blog/where-do-i-live-on-the-web.md

 So my criteria whilst seemingly useful at the start, didn't really help :)

 Depends on that setup time, but let's see how these 14 days of trial go and then maybe I'll know if that setup time is worth it.

+### Keep my current site

+* It works.
+* I do have Netlify CMS which is decent enough for making a new post wherever I am.
+Plus I'd configured it specifically for this blog and stuff just worked when I added this post.
+* It's free.
+Given my cycle of getting excited about posting to then doing nothing...that's probably a good thing.
+* Put the time investment in already for the theming etc.

 ## Notes